deplicator/HousingTour/README.md

 Initial release.

 ### 2014-07-19
-* Triggers added for other addons.
+* Triggers added.

-### 2014-07-??
+### 2014-07-25
+* Slight visual improvements.
 * Searching for public property will now auto stop after 1000 searches if no more unique properties are found.
 * Added an options panel with two whole options!
-* Visit properties from the command line without showing the addon by enabling **Silent Mode**.
+* Option: **Silent Mode** allows you to visit properties from the command line without the main form poping up all the time.
-* Status message can be **Output to Chat**, in case silent mode is too quite.
+* Option: **Output to Chat**, in case silent mode is too quiet.
-* Slight visual improvements.
-* Public list...
+* Public list... just go play with it.
+It's awesome.